tbutz12/DockerMicroServiceGUI/README.md

 ## Exiting the application
 ```
-To exit the GUI, you can simply click the red X. However,
-after terminating the GUI, run the command:
+When exiting the application, run the command:

 docker-compose down

-to kill all possible running containers.